webmonk/cbh-take-home/Ticket_Breakdown.md

 ###### Time/Effort Estimates:
 - 1hour / 4/10
 ###### Implementation Details:
-- Run a query that checks the facility_agent_term table for the facility id
+- Run a query that checks the facility_agent_term table if a rcord exists with the agent id and facility id.
-- On the individual agent page on the front-end, display the custom id of the agent .
+- On the individual agent page on the front-end, display the custom id of the agent if it exists from the initial query.
-- Get the id of facility from the logged in session and the id of the agent from the agent page
+- Display an edit button that opens up a form to edit the custom id.
+Update the custom id in the facility_agent_term table on submit.
-- Check the database to make sure a record of the agent id and the facility id does not exist.
-If it exists, throw an error notifying the user on the front-end.
-If it doesn't exist, save the record to the database and display a success message to the user on the front-end
+- Display a delete button that deletes the record from the facility_agent_term table.

 ## Ticket 3:
 - As a facility,  I want to be able to generate reports for each agent with the custom id I have assigned to the agent.